AndrewCS149/RedPlanetAPI/README.md

 # RedPlanetAPI

-This API webapp displays images from NASA's rovers on Mars as well as real time Mars weather data.
+This webapp API displays images from NASA's Opportunity, Spirit and Curiosity rovers.